|

 once they trust this is safe and promotes the host-person's welfare.

-And typical subselves...
+And typical personality subselves...

 have their own thoughts, ideas, feelings, and perceptions